 The Hon.
-Lily D'Ambrosio MP Minister for Energy and Resources
+Lily D'Ambrosio MP Minister for Energy and Resources or Energy and Resources

 Lily D'AMBROSIO (Mill Park - Minister for Climate Action, Minister for Energy and Resources, Minister for the State Electricity Commission) (10:08): I move:

 That this bill be now read a second time.